muratk3n/thirdwave/en/README.md

 ---

-@EFF
+"@EFF

 The Google v Oracle ruling will be hugely consequential for software development.
-Even if the Supreme Court finds fair use, that may be small comfort for startups that can't afford to litigate to protect their right to reimplement APIs
+Even if the Supreme Court finds fair use, that may be small comfort for startups that can't afford to litigate to protect their right to reimplement APIs"

 ---